As an ordained priest of The Order of Melchizedek, my intent is:

 Several years ago I retired from Jin Shin Do work and became a certified Nursing Assistant, active in advocacy or private duty nursing care for elders in Raleigh and Cary who were alone, seriously ill or near death.
 I had a court assigned monitoring activity at a Raleigh facility for elders.
 Elder care may include noncompliant people.
 Electroshock has become a popular way to ensure fewer unruly residents in elder care facilities.

 - You dear reader are only getting older and better hope they got this right (which I doubt) because by then (as an advanced elder), your thinking may not be as crisp as it is now and you could get a lot more familiar with electroshock (up front and personal) than you are now.

-Over the years, part of the motivation for electroshock has been $.
+This video illustrates the birth of ECT, how electroshock came to be part of our medical system … clearly an inspired moment.
+Over the years, no small part of the motivation for electroshock has been $.
 Based on distorted disclosure of faulty science, companies invent expensive equipment and physicians are paid per treatment.
 What could possibly go wrong?